bulatgrzegorz/bulatgrzegorz.github.io/_posts/2025-06-08-rebac-and-openfga.md

 *   **Exclusion (`but not`):** You could grant `can_view` to all `employees` BUT NOT `interns`.

 These operators allow you to build highly granular and expressive authorization models that can adapt to complex business rules.

+## Wrapping Up

+And there you have it!
+We started with a tangled mess of permissions and ended with a clean, clear, and powerful authorization model.
+By thinking in terms of relationships, we were able to tame the complexity that often bogs down applications as they grow.

+ReBAC and tools like OpenFGA aren't just for massive companies like Google.
+They provide a practical, scalable, and surprisingly intuitive way to handle permissions for any project.
+So next time you feel that authorization headache coming on, remember the power of the graph.
+Happy coding! 🫡